Registered Investment Advisor

 3 Central Principals

-We invest exclusively in index ETFs.
+As a registered investment advisor, we will invest exclusively in index ETFs.
 Empirical evidence shows us that the vast majority of active managers (those trying to beat the market) underperform the market.
 Over the past 5 years ending December 2017, only 15.8% of active managers have beat the S&P 500 (Standard & Poor’s).

 Over the longer-term, 15 years, the figures get worse with 95% of funds underperforming.
 If these were Vegas odds, nobody would be playing this game.
 However, investors continue to play because they are simply unaware of the odds stacked against them.

 Our Bull Oak financial advisors place the odds in our clients favor by simply refusing to play.
 As technology continues to advance and as information diffusion continues to accelerate, we believe that the sub-asset classes will continue to become more efficient, making active management more difficult.
 Our advisory investment professionals save our clients the cost and headaches of active management and instead purchase inexpensive passive index funds for our clients.
 We select and continuously monitor the most appropriate representative fund for each of the major stock, bond, and alternative markets.